BOOK NOW

-First - birth trauma is defined by the person experiencing it.
+First, birth trauma is a highly personal experience and can only defined by you – the person who experienced it.

 X Not by a healthcare professional.